 The short answer?
 Come armed.
 What does that mean?
 Visuals.
 Spoken words and words on the page don't have the same kind of impact as images.

-Want to really know how to pitch a TV show idea well?
+Want to know how to pitch a TV show idea well?
 Bring some strong art with you.
 Make sure some kind of mood board, or even preliminary storyboards, are part of the development process.

 But visual aids aren't enough — you also need to be able to adapt to the countless variables you'll encounter.
 Here are executives Charlie Ebersol and Susanne Daniels explaining how modifying your pitch works.